Disconnected Agreement in Networks Prone to Link Failures: General Agreement with Short Messages

-The algorithm is called \textsc{SM-Consensus}, its pseudocode is in Figure~\ref{fig:alg-short-messages}.
+Next, we give an algorithm for disconnected agreement that uses short messages while the nodes do not know the size~$n$ of the network nor any bound on stretch.
 Each node~$p$ has its name stored as $\texttt{name}_p$ and initial input value stored at $\texttt{input}_p$.
-A node~$p$ forms a pair $(\texttt{name}_p,\texttt{input}_p)$, which we call an \emph{input pair}, and sends it through each port as the first communication in an execution; simultaneously node~$p$ receives input pairs from its neighbors.
+A node~$p$ forms a pair $(\texttt{name}_p,\texttt{input}_p)$, which we call \emph{input pair}, and sends it through each port as the first communication in an execution; simultaneously node~$p$ receives input pairs from its neighbors.
+Every other node $q$ forms its respective pair $(\texttt{name}_q,\texttt{input}_q)$.
+If $p\ne q$ then also $(\texttt{name}_p,\texttt{input}_p)\ne (\texttt{name}_q,\texttt{input}_q)$, even if $\texttt{input}_p=\texttt{input}_q$, so there are $n$ input pairs in total.
 As an execution continues, nodes exchange input pairs among themselves.
+A message carries one input pair.
+The goal for each node is to learn as many input pairs as possible and help other nodes in accomplishing the same goal.
+A node halts in the first round whose number surpasses the number of input pairs the node has learned.

+Next, we discuss how the algorithm is implemented.
+The algorithm is called \textsc{SM-Agreement}, its pseudocode is in Figure~\ref{fig:alg-short-messages}.
 A node maintains a list \texttt{Inputs} of all input pairs that the node has ever learned about.
 For each port~$\alpha$, a node maintains a set $\texttt{Channel}[\alpha]$ storing all input pairs that have either been received through $\alpha$ or sent through $\alpha$.
 At every round, a node verifies for each port~$\alpha$ if there is a message to be sent through the port.
 This is determined by examining the list \texttt{Inputs} to check if there is an input pair in the list that does not belong to the set $\texttt{Channel}[\alpha]$: if this is the case then the first such a pair is transmitted through $\alpha$.
 At every round, a node may receive a message through a port~$\alpha$: if this occurs, the node adds the received input pair to set $\texttt{Channel}[\alpha]$, unless the pair is already there, and appends the pair to the list \texttt{Inputs}, unless the pair is already in the list.
 A node maintains a counter of rounds called \texttt{round}, which is incremented in each round.
 An execution ends when this counter surpasses the size of the list \texttt{Inputs}.